 The No Flap™ can be worn in conjunction with the e-collar or cone, it will provide easy access and ease when applying medications and keeping the wound site clean without having to cut off bandaging and re-bandage.
 Your veterinarian will decide if the use of both is necessary.
-When and if your veterinarian gives the OK to merge solely into the No Flap™, your dog should be accustomed to having the wrap on their head.
-If your dog is persistently determined to get the wrap off the e-collar or cone is strongly advised to use in addition to the NFEW to protect their ears during recovery and also prevent excessive and premature wear to the No Flap™.
+When and if your veterinarian gives the OK to merge solely into the No Flap™, your pet should be accustomed to having the wrap on their head.
+If your dog or cat is persistently determined to get the wrap off the e-collar or cone is strongly advised to use in addition to the NFEW to protect their ears during recovery and also prevent excessive and premature wear to the No Flap™.

 The e-collar has it's merits, but can cause nervousness, depression and anxiety with a longer healing plan.
 The No Flap™ allows them to eat, drink, play and sleep comfortably.
-It does not block their perpherial vision and best of all, your dog can fit through a dog door!
+It does not block their peripheral vision and best of all, your pet can fit through a dog or cat door!

-If you have more than one dog or a puppy with sharp baby teeth, it's best to keep the active chewers supervised or separated from the pups who are wearing the wrap.
-Please remember once the wrap is fitted that you can trim off the excess Velcro tabs, which in turn, eliminates a grabbing point for active dog friends or siblings.
-Dogs with determined temperaments, who rub their head on floors, trees, fences and furniture can also wear the material of the wrap faster.
+If you have more than one dog or cat, or a puppy or kitten with sharp baby teeth, it's best to keep the active chewers supervised or separated from the pets who are wearing the wrap.
+Please remember once the wrap is fitted that you can trim off the excess Velcro tabs, which in turn, eliminates a grabbing point for active fur friends or siblings.
+Dogs and Cats with determined temperaments, who rub their head on floors, trees, fences and furniture can also wear the material of the wrap faster.
 To help prevent this, make sure you have the wrap fitted with the proper length to eliminate blocked peripheral vision which in turn can make them nervous increasing their desire to rub and shift the wrap around.
-If your pup is still very determined, wearing an e-collar in conjunction with the No Flap™ is advised.
+If your pet is still very determined, wearing an e-collar in conjunction with the No Flap™ is advised.

-Pinpoint mesh - is strong and breathable, making it one of our most popular fabrics for the dogs who:
+Pinpoint mesh - is strong and breathable, making it one of our most popular fabrics for the dog and cats who: